 Ming-Shih Chen is the president of our Northern Taiwan Business Group.
 Dr. Chen is also a director of Senao.
 Prior to that, Dr. Chen was the president of our International Business Group from November 2016 to March 2017.
-Dr. Chen served as the vice president of our Data Communications Business Group from May 2012 to July 2012, the senior managing director of our Information Technology Department from September 2008 to May 2012, and the assistant vice president of our Information Technology Department from October 2006 to September 2008.
+Dr. Chen served as the vice president of our Data Communications Business Group from July 2012 to November 2016, the deputy manager of our Data Communications Business Group from May 2012 to July 2012, the senior managing director of our Information Technology Department from September 2008 to May 2012, and the assistant vice president of our Information Technology Department from October 2006 to September 2008.
 Dr. Chen holds a Ph.D. degree in Electrical Engineering from National Tsing Hua University in Taiwan.